Railk/T3S/README.md

 - You can build on save (settings)
 - Completion on <code>:</code> with <code>ctrl+space</code> to have the primitives and interface
 - Quick panel for user message (initialisation,closing project etc...)
+- Todo :

-- Todo : better layout management
+	- Better layout management
+	- Per Project settings

 ### Features